HouzuoGuo/laitos/doc/[Web-service]-Microsoft-bot-hook.md

 Visit [My bots](https://dev.botframework.com/bots), and then click bot name to enter "Connect to channels" page.
 From there, click a channel name such as "Skype" to add bot into Skype contacts.

-Initiate a chat with bot and enter password PIN followed by app command, a short while later the command result will arrive in a chat reply.
+Initiate a chat with bot and enter password followed by app command, a short while later the command result will arrive in a chat reply.

 ## Tips